Risingfeanyx/cPanel_centos_scripts/readme.md

 clear
 /scripts/addpop test@"$1" "$(head -c32 /dev/urandom | md5sum |awk {'print $1'})" 50
-mail -s "Email Test Support" -r test@"$1" "$2" << END This is a test email sent on $(date '+%Y-%m-%d') by a member of the Technical Support team.
+mail -s "Email Test Support" -r test@"$1" "$2" << END This is a test email sent from $1 on $(date '+%Y-%m-%d') by a member of the Technical Support team.
 SPF
 $(dig txt  "$1" +short)
 DMARC